So many people ask me where are Microsoft teams recordings stored?

 Looking at the search statistics of my original post show how often people wonder where these recordings end up.
 A quick look in the ellipses menu of the Microsoft Teams recording will give us all the clues that we need.

-You could start by navigating to https://stream.microsoft.com.
+Until recently recordings would be stored inn Microsoft Stream, and you could start by navigating to https://stream.microsoft.com.

 Now in the My content -> Videos is where you want to look